Bu Bu Jing Xin: Synopsis

 Kangxi eventually died of illness.
 With military support from Longkodo and Nian Gengyao; Yinzhen staged a coup and seized the throne from Yinti to become the Yongzheng Emperor.
 Yinzhen then released Yinxiang from custody and began a romantic relationship with Ruoxi.
 In an attempt to keep the secret that Yinti was named heir before their father's death, Yinzhen placed him under house arrest.
 Ruoxi is often caught between the rival factions.

 The ninth son, Yintang, manipulated Yinsi's wife Gororo Minghui into telling Ruoxi that Yinsi acted against Yinzhen years earlier.
 Ruoxi was shocked by this revelation, and in addition, remembering Yinzhen told her once that he initially had no desire to become an emperor, she realizes her actions inadvertently shaped events (see predestination paradox).
-Her despair invoked miscarriage and she descended into illness.
+Her despair brought on a miscarriage and she descended into illness.
 Enraged, Yinzhen blamed Yinsi and his wife, issuing an edict forcing them to divorce, which led the latter to commit suicide.
 Remorseful of the consequences, Ruoxi confessed the truth to Yinzhen and Yinxiang, leading Yinzhen to treat her coldly.
 Ruoxi is unable to withstand the mental stress and asked Yinti to help her leave the palace.
 Yinsi knew that Yinzhen would not allow Ruoxi to leave and decided to intervene.
 He disclosed details of his past romance and an angered Yinzhen allowed Ruoxi to leave.

 Ruoxi's emotional anguish affected her health.
 She begged Yinti to send a letter to Yinzhen, requesting to see the emperor one last time before she dies.
 However, a misunderstanding caused the letter to be thrown aside unread.
 After three days, Ruoxi concluded that Yinzhen's absence confirmed that his love for her has faded, and she died (in the year 1725 at the age 35).
 When news of Ruoxi's death reached Yinzhen, he rushed to Yinti's house, regretting his actions after learning that Ruoxi still loved him.